“Showing gratitude is one of the simplest yet most powerful things humans can do for each other.” – Randy Pausch

 In addition to showing your gratitude, you’re providing a visual reminder of what you look like, which can also help you stay top of mind should your client be in need of similar services again.

-Whether you send lunch unannounced to a client’s office, invite them to a customer appreciation event at a local restaurant or send them a gift card to their favorite sandwich shop, picking up the check is a treat sure to please.
+Whether you send lunch unannounced to a client’s office, invite them to lunch at a local restaurant or send them a gift card to their favorite sandwich shop, picking up the check is a treat sure to please.

-Gifting food and drinks is a great way of thanking customers.
+Gifting food and drinks is a great client appreciation idea.
 These expressions of gratitude are rewarded when customers refer your business to coworkers and friends.

-Teaching your customers a new skill is a fun way to demonstrate expertise in your craft and build and strengthen relationships with your customers.
+Teaching your customers a new skill is a unique customer appreciation idea and a fun way to demonstrate expertise in your craft while building and strengthening relationships with your customers.

 For example, if you own a brewery, invite your regulars for a lesson on what they would need to brew beer at home.
 If you own an arts and craft store, you could host a scrapbooking class.
 The list goes on.